TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 &nbsp;

 How does a grad student use critical thinking with peer-reviewed journals?
-If they have been ‘approved’ and published, how can a person ‘critique’ them?
+If they have been "approved" and published, how can a person "critique" them?
 Isn’t that intellectually presumptuous?
 These articles are written by experts in the field but when you read them, know that:

 <ul>
-    <li>Authors make decisions about what to include</li>
+    <li>Authors make decisions about what to include.</li>
-    <li>Authors contradict other authors</li>
+    <li>Authors contradict other authors.</li>
-    <li>Authors neglect to mention information</li>
+    <li>Authors neglect to mention information.</li>
     <li>There are differences in their theoretical orientations, definitions, measurement strategies, and findings.</li>
     <li>Authors use information selectively and sometimes misleadingly.</li>
-    <li>Sometimes authors neglect to define terms</li>
+    <li>Sometimes authors neglect to define terms.</li>
-    <li>Sometimes there are ambiguities in terms</li>
+    <li>Sometimes there are ambiguities in terms.</li>
-    <li>Sometimes articles define terms differently</li>
+    <li>Sometimes articles define terms differently.</li>
-    <li>Sometimes authors implicitly define terms</li>
+    <li>Sometimes authors implicitly define terms.</li>
 </ul>

 &nbsp;